Option 4: Undergraduate Curriculum Mapping Online

 How to export your map to the web for easy sharing

 2. Click File > Make a Copy > Name it [Program] Curriculum Map for Self-Study.
-This way, any changes you make to the curriculum maps will not compromise your original copy.
+This way, any changes you make to the curriculum map will not compromise your original copy.

-3. In the new copy of the curriculum map (which will open automatically), click File > Publish to Web.
+3. In the new copy of the curriculum map (which will open automatically), click File > Share > Publish to Web.

-4. In the dialog box that opens, leave the defaults of "Entire Document" and "Web Page".
+4. In the dialogue box that opens, leave the default of "Entire Document" and "Web Page".
 Click Publish.

-5. Copy the link, and paste it in a new window to view.
+5. Copy this link and paste it in a new window to view.
 This is also the link that you can use to hyperlink your changes.
-Your maps will be viewable with some noticeable differences
+Your maps will be viewable with some noticeable differences.

-6. Any changes you make to the new Google Sheet "[Program] Curriculum Map for Self-Study" will be reflected in the Published Web version, however you will need to refresh the browser for the changes to take effect.
-Consider the following to make your Curriculum Maps easier to read and navigate:
+6. Any changes you make to the new Google Sheet “[Program] Curriculum Map for Self-Study” will be reflected in the published web version, however you will need to refresh the browser for the changes to take effect.
+Consider the following to make your curriculum map easier to read and navigate:

-a.
-Hide sheets that are not final versions of the maps, including: Data Entry, Methods A and I, and any others that you think are extraneous.
+a) Hide sheets that are not final versions of the maps, including: Data Entry, Methods A and I, and any others you think are extraneous.

-b.
-Adjust column widths and font sizes for legibility.
+b) Adjust column widths and font size is for legibility.

 6. Using Curriculum Maps to Support the Self-Study and Continuous Curricular Improvement